Your browser is not supported

 We're also ensuring that people can readily get cash out with or without a purchase.
 Our research will run for about 18 months to inform future work to support cash use and the cash system.

-Will the government be able to see and control how I spend my digital cash?
+Will the government be able to see and control how I spend my Digital Cash?

 Common questions